 A total of 139 patients were included in our study that underwent open appendectomy with antimicrobial coated sutures.
-The mean age was 27.23±5.97 years while the age range was 15-40 years.
-The stratification of patients according to age groups and sex is shown in Tables I and II respectively.
+The mean age was 27.23±5.97 years, while the age range was 15-40 years.
+The stratification of patients according to age groups and sex is shown in Tables I and II, respectively.
 There were 76 (54.68) males and 63 (45.32) females with a male to female ratio of 1.2:1.
-Surgical Site infection was not found in 125 patients using antimicrobial coated sutures while 08 patients in age groups 15-30 years and 06 patients with the age group of 31- 40 years developed SSI.
+Surgical Site infection was not found in 125 patients using antimicrobial coated sutures, while 08 patients aged 15-30 years and 06 patients aged 31- 40 years developed SSI.
 The overall frequency of surgical site infection (SSI) in our study after open appendectomy using antimicrobial coated suture was observed in 10.07% of patients.